mmelan000/Web-APIs-Code-Quiz/README.md

 - Question array that can be added or subtracted from without editing code.
 - High Scoreboard that organizes all highscores by value.
-- Visual cues as to whether and answer was right or wrong.
+- Visual cues as to whether an answer was right or wrong.

 ---